List of Teenage Mutant Ninja Turtles characters: Aka

 Aka is the oldest sibling of the Pantheon in the IDW comics.

 Gothano

 Gothano is a member of the Pantheon and is more quite than his siblings and is the keeper of knowledge.

+IDW's Saturday Morning Adventures spin-off depicts a gender-swapped version of Gothano called Golgotha.

 Toad Baron

 Toad Baron is a member of the Pantheon who wants to make parties for both mortals and immortals to enjoy.

 Al'Falqa

 Al'Falqa is a mutant falcon from an unnamed city in Saudi Arabia who is exclusive to the Teenage Mutant Ninja Turtles Adventures comics.
 Al'Falqa encounters the Turtles when they were traveling in Saudi Arabia.
 They helped Al'Falqa protect the mysterious Black Stone, which was about to be stolen by Shredder and Verminator-X.

 Punk Frogs

 The Punk Frogs are a group of mutant frogs who are the counterparts of the Ninja Turtles.

 In the 1987 series, the Punk Frogs are created by Shredder when mutagen landed in their swamp.
 Shredder convinced them that he was a good guy and to be his warriors, naming them after would-be conquerors and dictators.
 Shredder trained them to fight the Turtles, whom he had convinced the frogs into believing were evil.
 Each of the frogs were named after Shredder's own "heroes".
 After the Turtles saved them from being captured by Captain Hoffman, they realized that the Turtles were good guys and that Shredder was a bad guy and broke ties with him.
 Afterward, the frogs became friends with the Turtles, with Attila emerging as the group's leader.

 In Ninja Turtles: Superman Legend the Punk Frogs (except Napoleon Bonafrog) make a cameo.

 In the 2012 series, the Punk Frogs were created by mutagen poured into their pond near the O'Neil family farmhouse by Mrs. O'Neil's Krang clone.
 Besides Attila, Genghis, Napoleon, and Rasputin, there are a substantial number of Frog Soldiers working for them.
 Evidently remembering the actions of humans in destroying their swamps to make room for cities, they swore revenge upon them, and briefly considered the Turtles brothers in need of liberation until learning that they were friends with April and Casey.
 Afterwards, the Punk Frogs.

 In the comic series published by IDW, the Punk Frogs are a faction in Mutant Town.
 Besides Atilla, Genghis, Napoleon, and Rasputin, there are other members of the group consisting of Bloody Mary, Bonnie, Clyde, and Zetian.

 The Punk Frogs appear as cameos in the 2022 beat-'em-up Teenage Mutant Ninja Turtles: Shredder's Revenge.